"We’re willing to do anything to keep our campus safe”

 “Our priority is health and safety on campus,” said Melanie Rogers, NAIT’s vice-president of external relations.
 “The efforts aren’t small, but we’re willing to do anything to keep our campus safe.”

-That’s why NAIT has implemented a policy that as of Nov.
-8 staff and students coming to campus need to be vaccinated against COVID-19 or have an approved accommodation.
+That’s why NAIT has implemented a policy that, as of Nov.
+8, staff and students coming to campus need to be vaccinated against COVID-19 or have an approved accommodation.
+Students accepted into the winter term for blended or in-person learning will need to provide proof by Dec.
+8. If accepted after that, proof must be provided within two business days of acceptance or by the start of the term, whichever comes first.

 Vaccination is the single most effective public heath measure to reduce the spread of COVID-19.
 It’s an essential part of supporting a safe and healthy campus.
 NAIT’s vaccine policy plays a key role in helping classes continue without disruption and making sure that students are successful.